What is value-based product development?

 Checkpoints for measuring value

 You want to use consistent value metrics from idea to development and eventual go-to-market release.
 Product teams who use purpose-built product development software have an advantage here.
 If your software solution includes all aspects of bringing a concept to life — strategizing, ideation, planning, building, launching, and ongoing analysis — then you are able to benefit from referencing the same data in the same system.
 Tools such as Aha!
-Create, Aha!
+Notebooks, Aha!
 Ideas, Aha!
 Roadmaps, and Aha!
 Develop sync automatically, creating the ideal experience for product management and engineering teams.

 If your team is not yet using a single system of record for all aspects of product development, you can still measure value.
 You will just need to be vigilant about ensuring that all teammates are following the same scoring process and updating all versions of in-review ideas, feature backlogs, roadmap views, and development work.
 This can be tedious and leaves a wide margin for error — one out-of-date roadmap can threaten the integrity of your final value measurement.